whitneyburton/portfolios/students/1606-front/maryjane-valade/20161003-maryjane-valade-m3.md

 * I met with Angela Lindow (1605-BE) to discuss setting up an after-hours event to bring together Turing students and spouses/partners to support each other through the Turing process.
 We are working with Allison to get out a survey and schedule a date.

-* I've attened a few meetups and also spoke to people at them (that is a big deal for me).
+* I've attened a few meetups and even spoke to people at them (that is a big deal for me).
 I've met with a couple people for coffee to talk about jobs and the industry and working on setting up more over break and early next mod.

 * I come in early to get work done but also try and tidy up the Bank space when necessary, as well as help set up for Friday guest speakers.